lcn2/secs/README.md

 # secs

-print `seconds since the epoch` by the P1003.1 Posix/ISO standard method
+Print `seconds since the epoch` by the P1003.1 Posix/ISO standard method.

 # To install